kshedden/case_studies/methods/distributions.md

 \frac{\sigma^{-1}(1 + t/(\sigma\alpha))^{-\alpha}}{1/t^{\alpha}} \rightarrow (\sigma\alpha)^\alpha \ne 0,
 $$

-the generalized Pareto and Pareto distributions both have the same tail parameter with the same tail parameter $\alpha$.
+the generalized Pareto and Pareto distributions both have power law tails with the same tail parameter $\alpha$.

 When using the generalized Pareto distribution, we may be able to model the population